Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

 Voting Status | Get the latest results from the poll Delete Voting Session | Remove the voting session from the data store

 Each of the operations will map to an Azure Function that we will develop in this module.
+While Azure Functions can accept any HTTP verb, we are using POST for all of these functions so it can integrate with the Squire Bot at the end of the module.

 ## 2. Prerequisites